Grey’s Anatomy: How Alzheimer’s Disease Reminds Us to Be Aware

 Sadly, sometimes the family may need to intervene when either grandpa or grandma becomes abusive to their partner and physical safety becomes a concern.
 A person with advanced Alzheimer’s is often unaware and unable to control their actions.

-Assisted living homes with memory care units have trained staff, therapist and nursing who are understanding and a bit more experienced with the daily needs of an individual with Alzheimer’s.
+Assisted living homes with memory care units have trained staff, therapists and nurses who are understanding and a bit more experienced with the daily needs of an individual with Alzheimer’s.
 The Senior Guide magazine for your area offers a good list of places available.
 ALWAYS visit the retirement communities beforehand.
 Look up reviews and ask for complete tours to the facility.
 Talk with the residents before making a choice.
 And visit weekly if possible

 What are the most common risk factors of AD?